- CBD Capsules|

 If you do your research, you’ll notice that are many preliminary studies that have been done and are being done on CBD and its effects on the body.
 These studies cover a wide range of effects including neurodegenerative diseases, as noted in this patent held by the NIH.

 Despite all these studies, the FDA has only approved a specific type of CBD found in Sativex for the use in anti-epileptic medications for seizures.
 If you do suffer from epileptic seizures, consult with your doctor to see if a CBD-based treatment could work for you.

 There are promising findings for CBD beyond treating seizures.

 Studies on CBD have also shown promising results for pain management use.
 Individuals with chronic pain from nerve damage or inflammation have found pain relief through various CBD products.
-Examples of these ailments are MS and fibromyalgia.

 If you pursue CBD as a treatment for any of these medications, do first consult your doctor.
 Also, consider the fact that vaping CBD oil makes it more bioavailable for your body over edibles.